 A USB-C Power Delivery Sink based on the Cypress CYPD3177 USB PD ControllerDesigned by Pier 42 in Canada

 Due to the current global situation, I cannot ship to countries where Canada Post has suspended service.
-Also I am only shipping tracked and insured parcels.
+I recommend shipping tracked and parcels to add security for the buyer and seller.

-Now available as new revision Rev3.
-Green PCB and screw terminal and more important, new FETs as power switches.
-The new FETs have a Rds_on of only 9.5 mOhm, which cuts the dissipation almost in ha...Read More…
+NEW Rev 4 now available.
+Important improvement with a 2nd switch to select the current!
+Blue PCB again and black screw terminal and new FETs as power switches.
+The new FETs have a Rds_on of only 7....Read More…

-Now available as new revision Rev3.
-Green PCB and screw terminal and more important, new FETs as power switches.
-The new FETs have a Rds_on of only 9.5 mOhm, which cuts the dissipation almost in half and keeps the board cooler, even with 5 A current draw.
+NEW Rev 4 now available.
+Important improvement with a 2nd switch to select the current!
+Blue PCB again and black screw terminal and new FETs as power switches.
+The new FETs have a Rds_on of only 7.3 mOhm (measured), which cuts the dissipation almost in half and keeps the board cooler, even with 5 A current draw.

 I wanted to provide small form factor, easy to use, no software involved solution.